CWTSLeiden/networkanalysis/README.md

 ```

 In this case, the default parameter values are used for the VOS layout technique.
-The resulting layout is saved in the text file `layout.txt`:
+The resulting layout is saved in the text file `layout.txt` containing three tab-separated columns:

 ```text
 0	-0.8690519467788094	-0.04001496992603245